My Journey to Remote Work and How It Changed My Life

 During that time, I traveled to Greece, Germany, Austria, several towns in Poland, and several cities in Italy, in addition to my hometown.

-An idea started creeping into my mind… How amazing would it be to work and travel together, visiting him in his country when he needs to go back for work, without being bound by any restrictions?
+How amazing would it be to work and travel freely, visiting him in his country when he needs to go back for work—without being bound by any restrictions?

 As appealing as this plan was, the thought of leaving my job was giving me cold sweats.